Computer Age Brings Wide New World to Golden Age

 General Interest

-Here are some Web sites of general interest to retirees and seniors:
+Here are some general interest and social contact Web sites.

 * SeniorNet (www.seniornet.org).

-Founded in 1986, the organization provides computer training for older Americans at 175 centers around the country.
+Founded in 1986, the organization provides computer training for older Americans; peaked at 175 centers around the country.

 * Elder Web (www.elderweb.com).